Supporting a Neurodiverse Trainee

 Each has unique characteristics, strengths and challenges contributing to the diversity of our workforce.

-2. Has a diagnosis or screening been completed?
+2. Has a diagnosis ben made or screening been completed?

 Dyslexia screening can be completed via self referral through Dyslexia Scotland.